Build vs Buy Data Platform: An Engineering Leader's Decision Framework in 2026

 Buying a Platform Shifts Your Team’s Focus

-The required skills pivot toward:
+The required skills shift toward:

 • Analytics Engineering and data modeling within the platform.